satishbabu/spring-cloud/README.md

 ## Build Image
 Add configuration entry for image and pullPolicy into maven build plugins in pom.xml.
 After that run following to build image - 'mvn spring-boot:build-image -DskipTests'.
 Run the container using 'docker run -p 8000:8000 in28min/mmv2-currency-exchange-service:0.0.1-SNAPSHOT'.
 Note that in28min/mmv2-.. was added as image name.

+## Docker compose
+go to docker directory and run 'docker-compose up'